its-tushar-bit/sonatype-firewall-extension/nexus-iq-server/src/main/filtered-resources/README.txt

 System Requirements
 ===================

-Nexus IQ Server requires an Oracle Java 8 runtime update 45 as a minimum [2].
+Nexus IQ Server requires a Java 8 runtime.
+OpenJDK 8 is supported.
+Prior to IQ Server release 55 (November 2018) Oracle Java 8 runtime update 45 as a minimum was supported.

 Internet Explorer 9+ or equivalent modern browsers from other vendors will be required for proper interaction with the web application.